-Fertility decline and socioeconomic inequality: Against ample evidence of socioeconomic gradients in fertility (see Doepke et al., 2023, for a review), (differential) fertility change is prone to shape socioeconomic inequality by changing the population distribution across socioeconomic strata.
-Generally, the concern is that higher fertility among the socioeconomically disadvantaged may exacerbate inequality (e.g. Daruich and Kozlowski, 2020) and dilute average human capital (Vogl, 2016).
+Against ample evidence of socioeconomic gradients in fertility (for a review, see Doepke et al. 2023), (differential) fertility change is prone to shape socioeconomic inequality by changing the population distribution across socioeconomic strata.
+Generally, the concern is that higher fertility among the socioeconomically disadvantaged may exacerbate inequality (e.g., Daruich & Kozlowski 2020) and dilute average human capital (Vogl 2016).
 In that respect, the evidence reported by Doepke et al. (2023) that fertility decline is dampened, in particular, among the better educated is reassuring to the extent that it suggests a limitation of such a process.